Abu Ghraib torture and prisoner abuse: Reactions

-Response of U.S. government
+United States

+Government response

-The Bush administration did not initially acknowledge the abuses at Abu Ghraib.
+The Bush administration did not initially readily acknowledge the abuses at Abu Ghraib.
 After the pictures were published and the evidence became incontrovertible, the initial reaction from the administration characterized the scandal as an isolated incident uncharacteristic of U.S. actions in Iraq.
 Bush described the abuses as the actions of a few individuals, who were disregarding the values of the US.
 This view was widely disputed, notably in Arab countries.
 In addition, the International Red Cross had been making representations about abuse of prisoners for more than a year before the scandal broke.
 Vice President Dick Cheney's office had played a central role in eliminating limits on coercion in U.S. custody, commissioning and defending legal opinions that the administration later portrayed as the initiatives of lower-ranking officials.

 On May 7, 2004, President Bush publicly apologized for the abuse of Iraqi prisoners at Abu Ghraib, stating that he was "sorry for the humiliations suffered by the Iraqi prisoners and the humiliations suffered by their families".
 In an appearance with King Abdullah II of Jordan, Bush said he had told the king that he was "equally sorry that the people that have been seeing those pictures did not understand the true nature and the heart of America, and I assured him that Americans like me didn't appreciate what we saw and it made us sick to our stomachs".
 Describing the abuse as "abhorrent" and "a stain on our country's honor and our country's reputation", Bush added that "those responsible for the maltreatment 'will be brought to justice'" and that he would prevent the occurrence of future abuses.

 On the same day, United States Secretary of Defense Donald Rumsfeld said the following in a hearing before the Senate Armed Services Committee:

 He also commented on the very existence of the evidence of abuse:

 Rumsfeld was careful to draw a distinction between abuse and torture: "What has been charged so far is abuse, which I believe technically is different from torture.
 I'm not going to address the 'torture' word."

 Several senators commented on Rumsfeld's testimony.
 Lindsey Graham stated that "the American public needs to understand we're talking about rape and murder here."
 Norm Coleman said that "It was pretty disgusting, not what you'd expect from Americans".
 Ben Nighthorse Campbell said "I don't know how the hell these people got into our army".